teragrid/asura/specification.rst

 Cryptographic commitments to the results of DeliverTx, EndBlock, and Commit are included in the header of the next block.

-Tendermint opens three connections to the application to handle the different message
+teragrid opens three connections to the application to handle the different message
 types:

 - ``Consensus Connection - InitChain, BeginBlock, DeliverTx, EndBlock, Commit``